Skip to content

 0.5 / 1

-The company only reports that it adopts a landscape-level and ecosystem approach, aiming to achieve a positive impact on biodiversity conservation and ecosystem services such as water regulation, soil health and erosion control, which is implemented through internationally recognised tools and guidance.
-This includes supporting and promoting the high conservation value (HCV) concept and encouraging the use of Critical Habitat and Natural Habitat (as defined by the International Finance Corporation Performance Standard 6 and associated guidance).
-This applies to all suppliers, however, a clear policy with a time-bound target on protecting biodiversity is not reported by the company.
+The company only reports that it adopts a landscape-level and ecosystem approach, aiming to positively impact biodiversity conservation and ecosystem services such as water regulation, soil health, and erosion control, which is implemented through internationally recognised tools and guidance.
+This includes supporting and promoting the high conservation value (HCV) concept and encouraging the use of Critical Habitat and Natural Habitat.
+However, this does not constitute a biodiversity policy and does not include a specific time-bound target on protecting biodiversity.

 • Y